mesonbuild/meson/docs/markdown/Unit-tests.md

 ## Testing tool

-The goal of the meson test tool is to provide a simple way to run tests in a variety of different ways.
+The goal of the Meson test tool is to provide a simple way to run tests in a variety of different ways.
 The tool is designed to be run in the build directory.